 Ashwagandha tincture can be taken directly by placing the drops under the tongue or by adding it to a beverage.

-It is important to shake the bottle well before administering to ensure an even distribution of the active compounds.
+It is important to shake the bottle well before administering it to ensure an even distribution of the active compounds.

 Which type of alcohol is optimal for creating an ashwagandha tincture?

 The optimal type of alcohol for creating an ashwagandha tincture is high-proof alcohol, such as vodka or rum.
-This is because high-proof alcohol extracts the active compounds more efficiently than lower proof alcohol.
+This is because high-proof alcohol extracts the active compounds more efficiently than lower-proof alcohol.

 What extraction method is most effective for producing ashwagandha tincture?